top of page

 • It disrupts neighborhoods.
 The bill allows large developments in single-family areas, overriding local zoning laws and dropping density bombs haphazardly deep into single-family zoned neighborhoods.

 • Does not specify "walking distance" vs "crow flies" from transit.
-Allows up to 6-story buildings in single-family zoned neighborhoods within a half-mile of any bus rapid transit (BRT) or trolley line.
+Allows up to 6-story buildings in single-family zoned neighborhoods within a half-mile of any planned bus rapid transit (BRT) or trolley line.
 It doesn’t clearly say how the “half-mile from transit” rule should be measured — by walking or as the crow flies.

 • Creates uncertainty in planning.
 Allows cities to rely on future transit that may never be built.
 Transit that doesn’t yet exist should not be used to justify dense development now.